ML4BM-Lab/GUEST/README.md

     ggnr = GUEST(DTIs, mode = "Sp", subsampling = True, n_seeds = 5)

 You can optionally pass a Protein column's score matrix as an argument.
-This matrix is computed by compute RMSD(atomic distances) between every pair of proteins in the NR dataset we're using.
+This matrix is built by computing the Root Mean Square Devitation (RMSD) between every pair of proteins (atomic distances) in the evaluated dataset.
 As a result, negative subsampling will shift from random selection to a rank-based approach.
-For each Drug-Target Interaction (DTI), we'll select negative DTIs using their rank and a predefined threshold.
-Here the discarded RMSD values are <=2.5, the held out are >2.5 & <=5 and >5 & <=6 to subsample negatives (see RMSD Figure for reference).
+For each Drug-Target Interaction (DTI), negative DTIs will be selected according to their rank and a predefined threshold.
+Here the discarded RMSD values are <=2.5 Å, the held out are >2.5 & <=5 Å and >5 & <=6 Å (see RMSD Figure).

     ggnr.apply_rank(RMSD_threshold = (2.5, 5, 6), fpath = 'tests/rmsd_nr.pkl') #(example matrix contains random values)